DangerCove/DCOAboutWindow/README.md

     @property (nonatomic, copy) NSString *acknowledgmentsPath;

     /**
-     *  If set to YES acknowledgments launch in default editor; otherwise shown in the creditsTextView.
+     *  If set to YES acknowledgments are shown in a text view, inside the window.
+Otherwise an external editor is launched.
-     *  Default: YES;
+     *  Default: NO;
      */
-    @property (nonatomic, assign) BOOL acknowledgmentsUseEditor;
+    @property (assign) BOOL useTextViewForAcknowledgments;

 # Localization